Neniya/Where-is-my-money/README.md

 **The project is under construction.**

-# Would You Rather Project
+# Where Is My Money Project

 **The project is under construction.**

-It is an expence tracker.
+It is an expenses tracker.
 I'm creating this project by using next technologies:

 Backend: